Campionato Sammarinese: Stadiums

-Sometimes the San Marino Stadium, based in Serravalle, is also used.
 Since there are not many grounds, matches are played on two days of each week, usually Saturday and Sunday.
-The play-off finals and the European fixtures are always played in the Stadio Olimpico.
+The play-off finals and the European fixtures are mainly played in the Stadio Olimpico or, for the early stages and for matches with expected low attendances, at the recently restructured and expanded Stadio di Acquaviva (formerly called Campo Sportivo di Acquaviva).
+The Stadio Serravalle B is undergoing renovetions in order to comply with UEFA minimum requirements.

 Teams

 There are 16 teams in championship.